-Effective October 1, 2009, the Nevada Domestic Partnership Act provides legal recognition of domestic partnerships and creates a registry for domestic partnerships in the secretary of state's office (Senate Bill 283).
+The Nevada Domestic Partnership Act provides legal recognition of domestic partnerships and creates a registry for domestic partnerships in the secretary of state's office (NV Rev. Stat.
+Sec.
+122A.010et seq.).
 The law requires that domestic partners have the same rights, protections, benefits, responsibilities, obligations, and duties that spouses have under state law.
 Same-sex and opposite-sex couples may enter into a domestic partnership.
 The law expressly states that a domestic partnership is not a marriage under the state constitution (NV Const.
 Art.
 1 Sec.
 21).
 The state constitution was amended in 2002 to recognize marriage only between a man and a woman.

 Other jurisdictions.
 A legal union (other than an opposite-sex marriage) validly formed in another state or jurisdiction is recognized as a domestic partnership in Nevada if the union is substantially equivalent to a domestic partnership under Nevada law.
 Couples must meet state eligibility requirements and register the partnership with the state registry.

 To be eligible to register a domestic partnership, two individuals must:

 • Not be married or a member of another domestic partnership

 • Not be related by blood in a way that would prevent them from being married under Nevada law

 • Be legally competent to consent to the partnership